For grant recipients

 The intended use of a grant may be changed if there is special reason to do so.
 Apply for a change using our online services as soon as possible so that your request can be processed before the end of the grant period.

 Since all grants awarded by Taike are discretionary government transfers, recipients of grants have a legal obligation to submit clarification of how the grant was spent.
-Clarification must be submitted by 31 January following the year in which the grant was used.
+Deadline for clarification is written in the decision.

 Remember to submit clarification for your grant by the deadline.
 Failure to submit clarification will disqualify you from receiving future grants.